-The superstar of this casserole is the Jimmy Dean® pork sausage found in the refrigerator section at Walmart.
-It comes in several flavors, but for this recipe I prefer the Regular style.
+The superstar of this casserole is the Jimmy Dean pork sausage found in the refrigerator section.
+It comes in several flavors, but for this bulk Italian sausage recipe I prefer the regular style since I can add Italian seasonings to match the final dish.

-On top of being freezer friendly, this meal is almost a pantry staples dish.
+On top of being freezer-friendly, this meal is almost a pantry staples dish.
 If you can remember to grab the Jimmy Dean sausage, a large container (or 2 bags) of fresh spinach, and have an onion on hand, you’re ready to go.
+Everything else is likely hiding in your pantry right now.

 While the sausage makes it decadent, the copious amounts of spinach give it a nutritional boost.
 Our favorite side dish to go with it is freshly chopped up pineapple.
 Those flavors complement it perfectly and keep things nice and easy.